What is patient journey mapping

 Key benefits of a patient journey map

 More than 79% of marketing leads don’t convert into sales and customers, according to the MarketingSherpa report.
-The main reason for it is a lack of information about the needs of the user based on who they are and where they are in the interaction.
-It means, even if your marketing strategy is eye-catching and effective, without knowledge about your user, the platform has little chance to be successful.
+The main reason for this is a lack of information about the needs of the user based on who they are and where they are in the interaction.
+It means that even if your marketing strategy is eye-catching and effective, without knowledge about your user, the platform has little chance of being successful.

 Creating a patient journey map can directly and significantly impact user experience on your healthcare platform.
 Here is the list of 5 benefits of patient journey mapping for web and mobile apps.